Yazzy1994/Multimedia/README.md

 # Multimedia
-I summer course that i took in 2020 at Karlstad university
+A summer course that I took in 2020 at Karlstad university